gabriela-framework/gabriela/docs/README.md

 Compiler passes are declared on the *definition* and they too have an *init* function.
 This function **is called before the service is instantiated; before the service _init_ function is called**.
-Compiler pass *init* function accepts the *compiler*.
+Compiler pass *init* function accepts the *compiler* instance.
 This compiler is the same compiler that Gabriela uses in its internals to create and resolve services but you **cannot** resolve (compile) services in a compiler pass, only add them to the compiler.